Tencent/tencent-ml-images/README.md

 * Pick out the images used in ML-Images, accoording to `train_urls_and_index_from_imagenet.txt` and `val_urls_and_index_from_imagenet.txt`.

 ##### For URLs from Open Images
-The last 6,902,811 rows of `train_urls.txt` and the last 38,739  rows of `val_urls.txt` are URLs from ImageNet.
+The last 6,902,811 rows of `train_urls.txt` and the last 38,739  rows of `val_urls.txt` are URLs from Open Images.
 Most of these URLs are valid, and you can directly download the images using the provided `download_urls_multithreading.sh`.